 In the early 20th century, with the development of railway system surrounding the city, Osaka grew greatly.
 People built a lot of factories and homes on the outskirts of the city.
 And eventually, the edges of the Osaka City area expanded to the ones of Kyoto and Kobe, gradually forming one big metropolis.
 People call it the ‘Keihanshin (Kyoto-Osaka-Kobe) Metropolitan Area,’ the second largest metropolis in Japan next to the ‘Greater Tokyo Area’.

 Geographically, the Kinki Region is divided into three parts: northern, central, and southern.
 Each part has its own distinctive topography and climate:

 The northern part consists largely of gently sloping mountains, with a small number of plains.
-With the Sea of Japan to the north, this part gets a lot of snow in winter, and because of that, there are quite a few ski resorts here.
+With the Sea of Japan to the north, this part gets a lot of snow in winter.
+And because of that, there are quite a few ski resorts here.
 With its “ria coast” (a sawtooth shaped coastline), the northern coast of Kyoto Prefecture is beautiful.

 With a small portion of flat lands, southern Kinki is not very suitable for agriculture.
 Instead, forestry flourishes here.
 In particular, the quality of cedars and cypresses from Yoshino area in southern Nara Prefecture has been highly regarded since about 500 years ago.
-Toyotomi Hideyoshi, one of the most dominant warlords in the late 16th century, is said to have used them for the construction of his Osaka Castle.
-But recently, forestry in this area faces various problems, including the decreasing and aging population of the lumberjacks, and the severe price competition with imported lumber from foreign countries.
+Toyotomi Hideyoshi, one of the most dominant warlords in the late 16th century, used them for the construction of his Osaka Castle.
+But recently, forestry in this area faces various problems.
+The decreasing and aging population of the lumberjacks is one of them.
+Also, there is the severe price competition with imported lumber from foreign countries.